 A savings account is one of the most popular investment options preferred by most of the short term investors.
 It is a deposit account held at a bank or other financial institution where one can keep extra cash, earn interest on the investment and access it whenever required.
 It is known for providing maximum liquidity as the subscribers can withdraw the invested amount as and when they want.

-The interest rates in Saving Accounts ranges from 3.5% to 7% varying from one bank to another.
+The interest rates in Saving Accounts range from 3.5% to 7% varying from one bank to another.
 There are no limits on the deposit amount.
 Also, most of the banks provide zero balance Saving Account which implies that you do not have to maintain any minimum balance to keep your account active.

 Things to be Considered while Investing